We continue with the series that examines seven Bible passages that attempt to summarize the information contained in all 66 books of the Bible.

 The wording suggests that Adam was reluctant to leave and so God does two things to guarantee the carrying out of His judgment.
-He drives the man and his wife out of his new home, work and status.
-He stationed angels and a flaming sword to protect access to the tree of life.
+First, He drives the man and his wife out of the garden and into their new home, work and status.
+Second, He stations angels and a flaming sword to protect access to the tree of life.
 The tree is preserved for a future time.
-The sword signifies that you cannot get to it without physical death.
+The sword signifies that you cannot access the tree of life without first experiencing physical death.

 The remaining story of the Bible will describe how God worked in order to bring man to the point where he could again reach out and eat of the tree of life.

 He who has an ear, let him hear what the Spirit says to the churches.
 To him who overcomes, I will grant to eat of the tree of life which is in the Paradise of God.'

 - Revelation 2:7